phattea/PhatTea/README.md

  recipes can be found under recipe_type-version.txt

-Read the wiki for more info
+Read the wiki for more info (if on mobile, switch to desktop version of site)